Clarksj4/RPGCombatPrototype/README.md

 - `targetedActions`: the collection of things the battle action will do to each of the affected cells, e.g. deal damage, or apply a status.

 __Definition:__ Self and Targeted actions are each defined as a behaviour tree to allow for complex branching behaviours, e.g. the Bull Rush battle action pushes the actor forwards, and if there is an enemy in the opposing cell of the enemy formation then it deals damage and pushes the enemy backwards.

+#### Serialization:
+Battle actions are stored as ScriptableObjects.
+This allows for serialization of the data associated with each action.
+Battle actions inherit from `SerializedScriptableObject` a class defined by the Odin Inspector plugin for Unity - this allows for serializing and displaying generic classes and interfaces in the editor.

 ## Action Nodes:
 An action node is a small, reusable piece of functionality that can be executed in a behaviour tree.
 They are the units of functionality that make up what a battle action does.
 Each one could be a check that passes data to other nodes in the tree (via the blackboard) or a behaviour that affects a targeted pawn.
 Examples include: